stefanwalther/assemble-scaffold/docs/about.md

 	- [ ] Auto upload to Amazon S3
 - Logging
 	- [ ] Need good logging to see if everything went well
+- Testing
-- Full test coverage to ensure that everything continues to work
+	- [ ] Full test coverage to ensure that everything continues to work